What is Product Lifecycle Management (PLM)?

 • Reduced cost

 All departments are interconnected with each other, which helps to take input from all departments from the very beginning of the product development process.
-It reduces the possibility of errors, resulting in a great saving of product development cost.
+It reduces the possibility of errors, resulting in a great saving in product development costs.

 • Data availability